SEAT Ibiza hatchback review

 - Steering lacks feel

-British buyers go for superminis in their thousands, and for good reasons.
-For a modest monthly outlay, there’s a whole range of spacious, five-door models that are fun to drive around town and on country lanes, without coming undone on motorway slogs.
+British buyers go for superminis in their thousands and it's easy to understand why.
+For very reasonable monthly payments, there’s a range of practical five-door models that are fun to drive around town and on country lanes but perfectly competent as motorway cars too.
 As far as fuss-free motoring goes, they’re hard to beat.

-New from the ground up for its 2017 launch, the Ibiza debuted the Volkswagen Group’s most up-to-date supermini platform, stealing a march even on the latest Volkswagen Polo.
+New from the ground up for its 2017 launch, the current Ibiza debuted the Volkswagen Group’s most up-to-date supermini platform, stealing a march even on the latest Volkswagen Polo.
 It offers much more interior space than before, including a practical boot.

 This hasn’t come at the cost of style – in fact, the Ibiza now looks a lot more planted, thanks to its extra width and wheels pushed out to each corner.
-This has helped offset the fact it’s 2cm taller, too, and there’s a strong resemblance between this car and the SEAT Leon – which is no bad thing.
-Sharp creases and small touches like door-mounted side mirrors all add up to a very modern and attractive car that should strike a chord with its intended audience.
+This has helped offset the fact that it's also 2cm taller, and there’s a strong resemblance between this car and the SEAT Leon – no bad thing.
+Sharp creases and small touches like door-mounted side mirrors all add up to a very modern and attractive car.

 Because designers have been able to create extra space without sacrificing looks, the three-door Ibiza SC and ST estate haven't been replaced.

 Delve into the driving experience and you may wonder if you need a bigger car.
 Even the small-sounding 1.0-litre petrol is more than willing when a turbocharger is fitted in the TSI versions, although you may want the 108bhp version if you often drive with the car fully loaded.
-The suspension is supple enough to deal with poor road surfaces, but firm enough to keep the Ibiza level through corners.
-The steering is a little lacking in tactile feedback, but the Ibiza feels so secure and refined on the move, it’s very easy to forget you’re driving a supermini at all.
+The suspension is supple enough to deal with poor road surfaces but firm enough to keep the Ibiza level through corners.
+The steering is a little lacking in feedback but the Ibiza feels so secure and refined on the move, that it’s very easy to forget you’re driving a supermini at all.